TheBuleGanteng/savorscript-v2-public/README.md

 1. Extensive user input validation and password management
     - See: app.py, register.html
-    - Application uses standard and custom Flask-WTF filters and validators, with helpful error messages displayed to the user alongside the form fields that failed validation
+    - Standard and custom Flask-WTF filters and validators, with helpful error messages displayed to the user alongside the form fields that failed validation
-    - Application uses enforces password strength custom password fully customizable parameters for password strength (min password length, min letters, min chars, min symbols, prohibited symbols)
+    - Fully customizable parameters for password strength (min password length, min letters, min chars, min symbols, prohibited symbols).

 1. Use of JavaScript to provide validation feedback to users, make input fields appear/disappear, and enable/disable submit button
     - See: app.py --> /profile, /register